Homes with ADUs in Portland Oregon

 That usually includes:

-• No internal access between the main home and the ADU (each must have a separate entry).
+No internal access between the main home and the ADU (each must have a separate entry)

-• Size compliance — typically under 800 sq ft or 75% of the main home.
+Size compliance — typically under 800 sq ft or 75% of the main home

-• System Development Charges (SDCs) paid or waived through the city’s Environmental Services, Water, and Transportation bureaus.
+System Development Charges (SDCs) paid or waived through the city’s Environmental Services, Water, and Transportation bureaus

-• Independent living essentials like a kitchen, bathroom, and sleeping area.
+Independent living essentials like a kitchen, bathroom, and sleeping area

-Pro tip: We always verify whether a property’s second unit is a permitted ADU, and help you understand how that affects use, value, and financing.
+► Pro tip: We always verify whether a property’s second unit is a permitted ADU, and help you understand how that affects use, value, and financing.

 .

-Explore Portland homes for sale with ADUs, ADU Potential & Extra Living Spaces
+Portland homes for sale with ADUs, ADU Potential & Extra Living Spaces

-These Portland-area listings include homes noted with ADUs in their remarks.
+These Portland area listings include homes noted with ADUs in their remarks.
 We can help you sort through which ones truly offer ADU potential.

-We help you find Portland properties with existing ADUs or ADU-ready lots — and guide you through neighborhood character, rental potential, and livability.
+ADU permit rules, lot size requirements, and resale value considerations make it easy to mistake a promising listing for something it is not.
+We help you identify Portland properties with existing ADUs or ADU-ready lots and walk you through neighborhood character, rental potential, and what the city actually allows.

 Thinking About Renting Out Your Extra Space?